We’re committed to measuring our GHG emissions and taking steps to reduce them.

 See our Energy Management issue brief for more information about our energy programs.

 Scope 3 (Other Emissions)

 Our most relevant sources of Scope 3 emissions include:

 - Downstream Leased Assets: We track emissions from the operation of assets owned by AT&T and leased to other entities (e.g., customers) that are not already included in Scope 1 or Scope 2 for the reporting year.
-Total emissions for leased assets in 2019 were 3.7 million MT CO2e, a 12% decrease from 2018.
+Total emissions for leased assets in 2020 were 2.7 million MT CO2e, a 26.5% decrease from 2019.

 - Supplier Emissions: AT&T works with the CDP Supply Chain program to collect emissions data from our top suppliers.
-This data enables us to estimate 3 categories of Scope 3 supplier emissions: purchased goods and services, capital goods, and upstream transportation and distribution.
+This data enables us to estimate 3 categories of Scope 3 supplier emissions: 7 7 Estimated for 3 categories only based on economic allocation of 2019 supplier GHG emissions, revenue and spend data for AT&T Communications, not including content and entertainment companies or suppliers’ own upstream Scope 3 emissions.
+The emissions are calculated from supplier responses to CDP Supply Chain using the industry-accepted economic allocation model. purchased goods and services, capital goods, and upstream transportation and distribution.
 In calculating the emissions estimates, we apply the economic allocation model.
-Each year, CDP receives data from the previous year’s emissions, so data received in 2019 covers 2018 supplier emissions.
-Given the annual 1-year lag in supplier emissions availability, they are not included in the overall 2019 Scope 3 emissions total but are listed in the 2018 table below.
+Each year, CDP receives data from the previous year’s emissions, so data received in 2020 covers 2019 supplier emissions.
+Given the annual 1-year lag in supplier emissions availability, those figures are not included in our overall 2020 Scope 3 emissions total but are listed in the 2019 table below.
 Please see our Responsible Supply Chain issue brief for further details about our supply chain efforts.

-|Purchased Goods and Services||2,166,116|
+|Purchased Goods and Services||1,195,167|

-|Upstream Transportation and Distribution||64,038|
+|Upstream Transportation and Distribution||126,883|